 Seizures also usually become less of a problem during teenage and early adult life, although they will often be a lifelong problem to manage.

 What causes Rett syndrome?

 Almost all cases of Rett syndrome are caused by a mutation (a change in the DNA) in the MECP2 gene, which is found on the X chromosome (one of the sex chromosomes).

 The MECP2 gene contains instructions for producing a particular protein (MeCP2), which is needed for brain development.
 The gene abnormality prevents nerve cells in the brain from working properly.

 There's usually no family history of Rett syndrome, which means it is not passed on from one generation to the next.
 Almost all cases (over 99%) are spontaneous, with the mutation occurring randomly.

 Rett syndrome is usually diagnosed based on your child's symptoms, and by ruling out other more common disorders.

-A diagnosis of Rett syndrome may not be made for a number of years because the syndrome is so rare and symptoms don't tend to appear until a child is between six and 18 months old.
+A diagnosis of Rett syndrome may not be made for a number of years because the syndrome is so rare and symptoms do not tend to appear until a child is between 6 and 18 months old.

-A genetic blood test can be used to identify the genetic mutation responsible for Rett syndrome (although it isn't found in every child with the syndrome).
-If a change is found in the MECP2 gene, it can help confirm the diagnosis, but failing to find it doesn't necessarily rule out the syndrome.
+A genetic blood test can be used to identify if the genetic mutation is responsible for Rett syndrome.
+If a change is found in the MECP2 gene, it can help confirm the diagnosis, but failing to find it does not necessarily rule out the syndrome.